minio/docs/source/developers/sts-for-operator.rst

 5. Use an SDK that supports the ``AssumeRoleWithWebIdentity`` like behavior to send a call from your application to the deployment

    The STS API expects a JWT for the service account to exist in the Kubernetes environment.
-   This is typically mounted from a well known location on pods in the Kubernetes cluster, such as ``/var/run/secrets/kubernetes.io/serviceaccount/token``.
+   When linked to a pod, such as through a deployment's ``.spec.spec.serviceAccountName`` field, Kubernetes mounts a :abbr:`JWT (JSON Web Token)` for the service account from a well-known location, such as ``/var/run/secrets/kubernetes.io/serviceaccount/token``.

    Alternatively, you can define the token path as an environment variable: